Wisdom teeth are typically extracted (removed) when there’s evidence or risk of:

 - Cysts or tumors

-- Healthy teeth adjacent to wisdom teeth could be damaged
+- Damage to healthy teeth adjacent to the wisdom teeth

 Removing wisdom teeth helps reduce the risk of future problems, leaving your mouth healthier in the long run.